Vivek Oberoi: Personal life

 Oberoi's full first name, Vivekanand, is based on that of the Hindu monk Swami Vivekananda; his father and grandfathers were followers of the monk.
-He says he dropped Anand when he joined movies out of respect for Vivekananda, as he considered it would be embarrassing romancing and dancing on screen with the name of the monk.

-He credits Kareena Kapoor as his inspiration for adopting a vegetarian diet.
+He says he dropped Anand when he joined Film out of respect for Vivekananda, as he considered it would be embarrassing romancing and dancing on screen with the name of the monk.
+Oberoi credits Kareena Kapoor as his inspiration for adopting a vegetarian diet.

-Relationships and family

 Oberoi dated his Kyun!
 Ho Gaya Na... co-star Aishwarya Rai.
 In 2003, Oberoi claimed that Rai's former boyfriend, Salman Khan, had threatened him.
 In 2005, Oberoi and Rai broke up.

 On 29 October 2010, Oberoi married Priyanka Alva, daughter of Karnataka minister Jeevaraj Alva, in Bangalore.
 The couple have a son and a daughter.

 Philanthropy

 Oberoi's company, Karrm Infrastructure Pvt Ltd., has donated 25 flats in the Thane district of Maharashtra to the families of Central Reserve Police Force officers killed in action.
 In all, Oberoi has donated about ₹ 3 million and helped raise ₹ 25 million.

-In 2021, he donated Rs 25 lakh to the fund created to overcome the shortage of oxygen cylinders in hospitals.